Click Here To Schedule A Consultation

 • Saunas

-• Direct exposure to sunlight or sunbathing to the treated areas
+• Direct exposure to sunlight or sunbathing in the treated areas

 • Avoid heavy exercise